OfficeDev/office-js-docs-pr/docs/overview/explore-with-script-lab.md

 # Explore Office JavaScript API using Script Lab

-The [Script Lab add-in](https://appsource.microsoft.com/product/office/WA104380862) and [Script Lab for Outlook add-in](https://appsource.microsoft.com/en-us/product/office/WA200001603?tab=Overview), which are available free from AppSource, enable you to explore the Office JavaScript API while you're working in an Office program such as Excel or Word.
-Script Lab is a convenient tool to add to your development toolkit as you prototype and verify functionality you want in your add-in.
+The [Script Lab](https://appsource.microsoft.com/product/office/WA104380862) and [Script Lab for Outlook](https://appsource.microsoft.com/product/office/WA200001603) add-ins, available free from AppSource, enable you to explore the Office JavaScript API while you're working in an Office program such as Excel or Outlook.
+Script Lab is a convenient tool to add to your development toolkit as you prototype and verify functionality you want in your own add-in.

 ## What is Script Lab?